A closer look: Flea and Tick Medication Poisoning (Pyrethroid Toxicosis) in Dogs

 - Providing supplemental oxygen if the dog is having difficulty breathing

 - Monitoring of vital signs; temperature, blood sugar levels, kidney function

 The prognosis is determined by:

-Prognosis is poor if the dog has severe symptoms such as problems with their kidneys and seizures.
+Prognosis is poor if the dog has severe symptoms such as seizures or if there is kidney damage.
 Milder signs like excessive drool, paw flicks/scratches, and ear twitches usually resolve within three days of treatment.

 This type of poisoning is prevented by using a vet-recommended flea and tick control product exactly as directed by the prescribing practitioner.
 It is important to notify a vet of the presence of all animals and children in the home when choosing external parasite control.
 All medications should be stored out of reach when not in use to prevent accidental exposure between doses.

 Is Flea and Tick Medication Poisoning (Pyrethroid Toxicosis) in Dogs common?